SNAP Benefits to INCREASE October 1st, 2021

 |$45 or $50||Eligible households who have heating costs included as part of their rent.|

 |$675 +||Eligible households whose primary heat is oil, kerosene, or propane and who make direct payments to the vendor for heating costs.|

 |$525 +||Eligible households whose primary heat is wood, wood pellets, coal, corn or other deliverable fuel and who make direct payments to the vendor for heating costs.|

 |$350 +||Eligible households whose primary heat is electric or natural gas and who make direct payments on their household's actual usage to the vendor.|

 Emergency HEAP Benefit

-Beginning April 15, 2021, a third Emergency Benefit is available for households who have exhausted the Regular, first Emergency and second Emergency HEAP benefits and who are in a heat or heat-related energy emergency, as defined by HEAP, and who met the eligibility guidelines for Emergency Benefit Assistance.
+Beginning February 22, 2022, a second Emergency Benefit is available for households who have exhausted both the Regular and first Emergency HEAP benefits and who are in a heat or heat-related energy emergency, as defined by HEAP, and who meet the eligibility guidelines for Emergency Benefit Assistance.